-The file register designator 'f' specifies which file register is to be used by the instruction.
-The destination designator 'd' specifies where the result of the operation is to be placed.
-If 'd' is zero, the result is placed in the WREG register.
-If 'd' is one, the result is placed in the file register specified in the instruction.
+The file register designator, 'f', specifies which file register is to be used by the instruction.
+The destination designator, 'd', specifies where the result of the operation is to be placed.
+If 'd' is '0', the result is placed in the WREG register.
+If 'd' is '1', the result is placed in the file register specified in the instruction.